One of my footwear posts.

 Another approach is to have footwear that keeps feet comfortable, even if they are continuously wet.
 This requires providing an environment where there is no binding or hot spots.
 The classic way to do this is with neoprene socks.
 They can keep feet comfortable because they stay in place around the feet and the friction is on the outside, they keep trail dust from getting through to the skin avoiding the “sandpaper” experience than can come from mixing water crossings with dusty trails, and with the appropriate thickness can insulate.

 One of the most common approaches is the use of waterproof boots.
 For example, boots with Gore-Tex liners or leather boots with Snowseal or Nikwax to the outside of your footwear.
 While these approaches will keep external moisture at bay for a time (my experience is for a few days at best).
 Once the inside of boot gets wet, it stays wet for a long time.
 Alas, while good at keeping external water out, they also tend to hold water in.
 You feet will stew in the sweat they generated.
-Waterproof boots don’t typically have when crossing water because the water will flow in over the tops.
+Waterproof boots are useless when crossing water because the water will flow in over the tops.

 Extra Shoes / Barefoot